The Best Way To Warm Up Before A Workout (in 5 Minutes or Less)

 This is the warm-up routine you should use prior to performing The Best Workout Template for Busy Professionals or any other physical activity.

 Heres a quick 5 Minute Warm Up Routine

 - 30 seconds performing Glute Bridges (General Activation)

 - 1-minute performing Deep Squat to Stands alternating with a Kneeling Hip Flexor Stretch at a quick pace (Dynamic Stretch)

 - 1-minute performing Banded Shoulder Dislocations (Dynamic Stretch)

 - 1 minute performing Bodyweight Squats alternating with Pushups at a quick pace (Specific Activation)

-Do not get caught engaging in workouts until you have performed an appropriate warm-up.
+Do not get caught lifting weights until you have performed an appropriate warm-up.
 Come on, it’ll only take 5 minutes.

-What do you typically include in your warm up?
+What exercises do you typically include in your warm up?

 Don't forget to share this article if you found it useful, and subscribe to receive a copy of our free Ebook- The White Coat Trainer Nutrition Guide!